michaelthegreat/rust-query/README.md

-This file provides the code foran aws lambda that performs a single rust postgresql query and returns the results in JSON
+This file provides the code for an aws lambda that performs a single rust postgresql query and returns the results in JSON